MarkKozel/CompOrgEText/docs/Introduction/Concepts/HardwareSoftware.md

 <KeyConcepts :ConceptArray= "[
 {
-  Concept:'High-Level vs Assembly Languages', Details:'An instruction in a High_Level language is typically compiled tinto many separate assembly language instructions' },
+  Concept:'High-Level vs Assembly Languages', Details:'An instruction in a High_Level language is typically compiled into many separate assembly language instructions' },
 {
   Concept:'Software and Hardware work together at the Microarchitecture/ISA level',